dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 abc
 ```

-As you see, `trim` doesn’t remove whitespaces, cause this unicode whitespace is not considered whitespace by `trim`.
+As you see, `trim` doesn’t remove whitespaces, cause this Unicode whitespace is not considered whitespace by `trim`.
 Also for strip we can compare if string is blank, that because strip in case of string consisting only of whitespaces, will return empty string as literal from string pool, just `””`, but trim work differently.
 Yet it's not the best solution for production code, cause javadoc says `If this String object represents an empty string, or if all code points in this string are white space, then an empty string is returned.`, it's not clear whether the new empty string created or not.
 That's why for this check use `isBlank()` - true if no chars, only whitespaces. `.isEmpty()` - true if size 0.
 ```java
 public class App {
     public static void main(String[] args){